DavidVentura/blog/blog/raw/learning-pcie/POST.md

   };
 ```

-Then when the device is instantiated (realized), we need to register the memory region & tell QEMU what to do with read/write operations (find the file [here](https://github.com/DavidVentura/blog/tree/master/blog/raw/learning-pcie/02-with-memory-region.c)):
+Then when the device is instantiated (realized), we need to register the memory region & tell QEMU what to do with read/write operations (find the file in [the Github repo](https://github.com/DavidVentura/blog/tree/master/blog/raw/learning-pcie/02-with-memory-region.c)):

 ```c
 static uint64_t gpu_mem_read(void *opaque, hwaddr addr, unsigned size) {